 Julie Canudo is a mixed media artist, mother, wife, and lifelong learner.
-She resides in the Bay Area, California, where she received her BA in Art from San Jose State University in 2005.
+She resides in the Bay Area, California, where she received her BA in Studio Art from San Jose State University in 2005.

-Embracing the dynamic between light and dark, her artwork is inspired primarily by the rhythms of nature, solitude, spiritual contemplation, the internal emotional landscape, childhood magic, the everyday sacred, wanderlust, and the process of discovery through creative play.
+Embracing the dynamic between light and dark, her artwork is inspired primarily by the rhythms of nature, solitude, spiritual contemplation, the internal emotional landscape, childhood magic, and the process of discovery through creative play.
 She's explored various creative processes such as plant-based papermaking, darkroom and digital photography, mono printing, mixed media collage, intuitive painting, self portraiture, image transfers, found poetry, and art journaling.
 Her passion lies in exploring the creative process.

 If you'd like to connect to collaborate on a project or class, please feel free to drop her a line by clicking "CONNECT" and shooting her an email.